BrockThigpen/Project3/README.md

 ## How It Works
 When the users first access the site, the user will be greeted with a landing page which they have the choice to login if they already have an account.
+If they do not login, no games or leaderboard pages will able to be accessed.
 If they do not have an account they can set one up in a matter of seconds by entering a username, email and password.
-After an a successful login the user will be redirected to the game center where they can now select a game to play.
+After a successful login the user will be redirected to the game center where they can now select a game to play.

 <img src="./client/src/images/gamecenter.jpg" alt="gamecenter"/>